-- Trophies/medals
+- Books Trophies/medals

-- Workshop/camp scholarships
+- Tickets Workshop/camp scholarships

-- Other Shakespeare memorabilia
+- T-shirts Other Shakespeare memorabilia

 Some suggestions for teacher awards include all of the above, and teaching materials.

 We encourage you to use your branch's funds for teacher education and TLab Scholarships rather than large monetary awards for contestants.